 Marty speaks with genuine passion when he talks about the services Kathy’s House offers.
 “Without Kathy’s House, countless numbers of people near and far would go without life-saving medical care and treatment they so critically need.
 Connecting people with medical care they urgently need is something that happens every day at Kathy’s House.”

 Along with the other founding members of Kathy’s House, Glen Van Fossen makes up the bedrock of support that allows Kathy’s House to fulfill its mission.
 Glen’s finest moments are those spent offering encouragement and support to the staff and volunteers who make it possible for Kathy’s House to continue offering their time to provide the comforts of home to patients and their families.

 Glen, who has served as Board Chairman from 2001-2017, remains involved in strategic planning, fundraising and fund development.
-Glen is among those spearheading the planning and fundraising to build a new, larger facility to welcome more guests.
+Glen is among those who spearheaded the planning and fundraising to build the new House.
 And that effort has been among his proudest achievements.
 He’s at his best and feeling most energized developing people.
 He’s self-effacing when he says, “I don’t know how to do a lot but I’m always confident I can find the right people to do the work that needs to be done.”

 While the late Dick Vogel is considered the father of Kathy’s House, his wife Judy is certainly the mother as her influence is evident to everyone who has worked or stayed here.

 Judy’s dedication to her daughter’s vision is as fresh and vital as the day Kathy’s House opened in 2001.
 “The things I enjoy most,” she says, “is to get to talk to the people, hear their stories, and get to know their families.
 It’s always so gratifying for me.”